-Task 3: Calculate the AWS Signature Version 4
+Task 3: Calculate the Signature for AWS Signature Version 4

 To calculate a signature

 Derive your signing key.
 To do this, use your secret access key to create a series of hash-based message authentication codes (HMACs).
 This is shown in the following pseudocode, where

 HMAC(key, data)represents an HMAC-SHA256 function that returns output in binary format.
 The result of each hash function becomes input for the next one.

 your secret access keykDate = HMAC("AWS4" + kSecret, Date) kRegion = HMAC(kDate, Region) kService = HMAC(kRegion, Service) kSigning = HMAC(kService, "aws4_request")

 Note that the date used in the hashing process is in the format

 Make sure you specify the HMAC parameters in the correct order for the programming language you are using.
 This example shows the key as the first parameter and the data (message) as the second parameter, but the function that you use might specify the key and data in a different order.

 Use the digest (binary format) for the key derivation.
 Most languages have functions to compute either a binary format hash, commonly called a digest, or a hex-encoded hash, called a hexdigest.
 The key derivation requires that you use a binary-formatted digest.